influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/querying-data.md

   - **UTC** for Coordinated Universal Time
   - **Local** for the local time reported by your browser

-> **Note:** If your organization spans multiple time zones, we recommend using UTC (Coordinated Universal Time) to ensure that everyone sees metrics and events at the same time.
+> **Note:** If your organization spans multiple time zones, we recommend using UTC (Coordinated Universal Time) to ensure that everyone sees metrics and events for the same time.

 ## Explore data with InfluxQL